 Hepatitis C, caused by the hepatitis C virus (HCV), is a condition marked by inflammation of the liver.
 Inflammation is swelling that occurs when tissues of the body become injured and infected.
 It can cause organs to not work properly.
 HCV infection can also lead to advanced liver disease, liver cancer, and early death.

 The symptoms of hepatitis C infection are often very mild.
-Most people can carry the virus for years and will not notice any symptoms.
+Most people can carry the virus for years and not notice any symptoms.
 The most common symptoms are vague abdominal discomfort, fatigue, and joint pains.
 Over time, HCV can cause other health problems, such as cirrhosis and liver cancer.
 Because the virus stays in the body, an infected person can give hepatitis C to someone else.
 People at risk for hepatitis C should consider getting tested.
 (A list of reasons to consider testing can be found here.)
 Blood tests are required to determine if HCV is present in the body.

 VA research on hepatitis C includes clinical trials of treatments, epidemiologic studies, investigations of the biological mechanisms of infection, and studies on identifying and removing barriers to treatment.

 Some VA researchers are working on projects to improve screening and testing methods for HCV.
 Others are working to improve the assessment and treatment of patients traditionally excluded from hepatitis C treatment, including those with mental illness, substance use, or who also are infected with HIV, the virus that causes AIDS.

 Another area of interest to VA researchers is developing and disseminating models of interdisciplinary care to optimize treatment and clinical standards for treating patients at all stages of HCV infection.